Approximate Bayesian Model Selection with the Deviance Statistic

 The paper is structured as follows.
-In Section~\ref{sec:merg-object-bayes}, we review the $g$-prior in the linear and generalized linear model, and show that this prior choice is implicit in the application of test-based Bayes factors computed from the deviance statistic.
-We extend the approach to the Cox model, where traditional Bayesian approaches to parameter estimation and model selection are hampered by the unavailability of a true likelihood function.
-In Section~\ref{sec:calibrating-prior}, we describe how the hyperparameter $g$ influences model selection and parameter inference, and introduce empirical and fully Bayes inference for it.
+In Section~\ref{sec:merg-object-bayes} we review the $g$-prior in the linear and generalized linear model, and show that this prior choice is implicit in the application of test-based Bayes factors computed from the deviance statistic.
+In Section~\ref{sec:calibrating-prior} we describe how the hyperparameter $g$ influences model selection and parameter inference, and introduce empirical and fully Bayesian inference for it.
 Using empirical Bayes to estimate $g$, we are able to analytically quantify the accuracy of test-based Bayes factors in the linear model.
 Connections to the literature on minimum Bayes factors and shrinkage of regression coefficients are outlined.
-In Section~\ref{sec:impl}, we discuss important issues for application of the methodology: variable and function selection, objective model prior specification and different ways to select or average the models.
-In Section~\ref{sec:applications}, we apply the methodology in order to build a logistic regression model for predicting 30-day survival in the GUSTO-I trial, and compare our methodology with selected alternatives in a bootstrap study.
-Moreover, we consider variable and function selection in Cox regression for the survival times of primary biliary cirrhosis patients.
+In Section~\ref{sec:applications} we apply the methodology in order to build a logistic regression model for predicting 30-day survival in the GUSTO-I trial, and compare our methodology with selected alternatives in a bootstrap study.
 In Section~\ref{sec:discussion} we summarize our findings and sketch possible extensions.

-\section{Objective Bayesian model selection in regression}
+\section{Objective Bayesian Model Selection in Regression}